rebeccabilbro/viz/visual-diagnostics-for-scikitlearn.md

 ![Visualizing error in regression models](figures/model_error.png)

+#### Residual Plots
-Finally, we can plot residuals to visualize error and the extent to which our model has captured the behavior of the data.
-If the data points appear to be evenly dispersed around the plotted line, our model is performing well.
-If the data points appear to have some structure that does not coincide with the plotted line, we have failed to capture its behavior and should either consider a new model or an exploration of the hyperparameters.
+A residual is the difference between the labeled value and the predicted value for each instance in our dataset.
+We can plot residuals to visualize the extent to which our model has captured the behavior of the data.
+By plotting the residuals for a series of instances, we can check whether they're consistent with random error; we should not be able to predict the error for any given instance.
+If the data points appear to be evenly (randomly) dispersed around the plotted line, our model is performing well.
+What we're looking for is a mostly symmetrical distribution with points that tend to cluster towards the middle of the plot, ideally around smaller numbers of the y-axis.
+If we observe some kind of structure that does not coincide with the plotted line, we have failed to capture the behavior of the data and should either consider some feature engineering, selecting a new model, or an exploration of the hyperparameters.

 ```python
 def plotResids(features,labels,model):